Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 If I was that worker, I'd be like, yeah, sure, no worries.

-and just a name.
+And just a name.

-Just an email.
+Just an email?

-in case we can't reach you on the phone.
+Yeah, just an address in case we can't reach you on the phone.

-if you could just stand.
+And your height, if you can just stand.

 If I could just get a quick picture of you.

-I've got a guy's great at sketching.
+Yeah, I've got a guy is great at sketching.

 Yeah.

-Yeah, bank, but it's in cheap side.
+Bank, but it's in cheap side.

 Yeah, okay, that's true.